codingJWilliams/Nightborn/storage/rules.md

 # Nightborn Rules
 The small print: *By joining this server you agree to the following rules, and also that these rules are not exhaustive.
-Staff may decide to punish you at any point*
+Staff may decide to punish you at any point for any reason which may or may not be on this list*

 ## Rules
 ### Chat